 Many investors purchase mutual funds and exchange-traded funds (ETFs) to gain exposure to domestic and international equities.
 Both mutual funds and ETFs use pooled investor money to invest in securities that match their objectives.

-On a monthly or quarterly basis, these funds must report the amount of money flowing in or out of their accounts.
-These fund flow reports can provide valuable information for investors that know how to read them.
+On a monthly or quarterly basis, these funds must report the amount of money flowing into or out of their accounts.
+These fund flow reports can provide valuable information if you know how to read them.

-What is Fund Flow?
+What Is Fund Flow?

 Analyzing Fund Flows

-- Asset Classes.
-Fund flows into certain asset classes may carry different connotations.
-For instance, net fund outflows from global equities into U.S. large cap value stocks could suggest that U.S. equities are relatively undervalued.
+- Asset classes: Fund flows into certain asset classes may carry different connotations.
+For instance, net fund outflows from global equities into U.S. large-cap value stocks could suggest that U.S. equities are relatively undervalued.